guardrails-ai/guardrails/README.md

 - [ ] Add more LLM providers

 ## 🚀 Getting Started
-Let's go through an example where we ask an LLM to explain what a "bank run" is in a tweet, and generate URL links to relevant news articles.
+Let's go through an example where we ask an LLM to explain what a "bank run" is in a tweet, and generate URLs to relevant news articles.
 We'll generate a `.rail` spec for this and then use Guardrails to enforce it.
 You can see more examples in the docs.

 ### 📝 Creating a `RAIL` spec

 We create a `RAIL` spec to describe the expected structure and types of the LLM output, the quality criteria for the output to be considered valid, and corrective actions to be taken if the output is invalid.

-Specifically, we use `RAIL` to
+Using `RAIL`, we:
 - Request the LLM to generate an object with two fields: `explanation` and `follow_up_url`.
 - For the `explanation` field, ensure the max length of the generated string should be between 200 and 280 characters.
   - If the explanation is not of valid length, `reask` the LLM.